 Crazy Horse – Biography, Life Achievements, Military Attacks, & Facts

 Known for his bravery, tenacity and battle prowess, Crazy Horse proved to be a handful for not just the U.S. military, but other rival Native American tribes.
-His moment of acclaim among North American Indians came when he, along with Sitting Bull, defeated Lieutenant Colonel George Custer’s Seventh U.S. Cavalry battalion on June 25, 1876.
+His moment of acclaim among North American Indians came when he, with some bit of help from the Lakota chief Sitting Bull, defeated Lieutenant Colonel George Custer’s Seventh U.S. Cavalry battalion on June 25, 1876.
 Custer, along with close to 400 U.S. soldiers, died on that day.

 Crazy Horse’s exploits and leadership as a full-fledged Lakota warrior are just some of the reasons why he is revered as one of the greatest warriors of American history.

 Fast facts about Crazy Horse

 Place of birth: Black Hills of South Dakota

 Place of death: Fort Robinson, Nebraska

 Father: Oglala Sioux shaman Crazy Horse

 Mother: Rattle Blanket Woman